Effective participation of Annex III Organizations in Standardization

 In 2022, CEN/BT agreed to implement the digitalization project of the Opinion Mechanism (Decision BT 012/2022) by integrating the submission of an Opinion within the eBalloting platform, as to simplify and automate the mechanism for all users involved in the process.
 The below information has been updated reflecting the deployed digitalized mechanism.

-• The SSO Secretariat has the right to submit an Opinion during the Enquiry phase by accessing the eBalloting platform (new table ‘Societal Opinions’) and uploading the filled in template.
+• The Annex III Organizations Secretariat has the right to submit an Opinion during the Enquiry phase by accessing the eBalloting platform (table ‘Societal Opinions’) and uploading the filled in template.

 • The submitted Opinion will be visible for all voters, including the TC/SC Chairperson and Secretary, while the ballot is open on eBalloting.